BA Classical Civilisation

 Competence Standards

-1. evaluate and apply concepts and principles which are features of the study of Classical Civilisation.
+2. Identify, explain, and evaluate debates, concepts, and principles which are features of the study of the Classical Civilisation.

 Assessment